 Fact Sheet: Investment

 The Korea-Australia Free Trade Agreement (KAFTA) improves opportunities and protections for Australian investors in Korea.
-Under KAFTA, Korea will further open its economy to Australian investors through the progressive reduction of market access barriers in key sectors including:
+Under KAFTA, Korea opens further its economy to Australian investors through the progressive reduction of market access barriers in key sectors including:

 - legal services; and